 - Career pathways, educational pathways, and other post-secondary opportunities

-As part of an 8-week session, these experiences provide greater access to career connected learning for BIPOC (Black, Indigenous, and People of Color) and underserved middle school students.
-In doing so, we will strengthen the diversity of our regional workforce by engaging young learners from groups that are underrepresented in STEM fields.
-Build Cool Stuff reaches students through their everyday experiences and where they are at in their own schools, families, and communities.
+As part of a 6-week session, these experiences provide greater access to career-connected learning for BIPOC (Black, Indigenous, and People of Color) and underserved middle school students.
+In doing so, we will strengthen the diversity of our regional workforce by engaging young learners from underrepresented groups in STEM fields.
+Build Cool Stuff reaches students through their everyday experiences and where they are in their own schools, families, and communities.

 “I had some students that often find themselves marginalized due to disability or social standing find a very welcoming environment in the club and it was great to see them shine.”